FraserThompson/dunedinsound.com/src/content/blog/2017-06-21-g85-vs-g6/index.md

 title: 'Panasonic G6 to Panasonic G85: Worth the upgrade?'
 date: 2017-06-21T06:30:00.000Z
 tags:
-    - tech
+  - Tech
-    - photography
+  - Photography
-description: 'The Panasonic G6 was the first camera I ever bought back in 2013 and it''s been my primary camera ever since.
+description: "The Panasonic G6 was the first camera I ever bought back in 2013 and it's been my primary camera ever since.
 A few weeks ago I bought a G85 to replace it.
 Was it worth it?
-Detailed comparison.'
+Detailed comparison."
 author: Fraser
 cover: ./cover.jpg
 ---